codeface-io/SwiftObserver/README.md

 }
 ```

-# Observation Mappers
+# Ad Hoc Mapping

-Sometimes an *Observer* wants to transform a particular observation without having to hold or access a dedicated *Mapping*. **The naive approach would fail**:
+Sometimes, an *Observer* wants to transform the updates for a particular observation without having to deal with a dedicated *Mapping*. **The naive approach would fail**:

 ```swift
 dog.observe(bowl.map({ $0.hasFood })) { dinnerIsReady in